South Africa and Botswana Game Parks

 One dog ran still had a fresh bone in its mouth.
 The guides were very pleased to see these rare animals in a healthy condition.
 Our morning drive sadly ended at the airstrip for the bush flight that would connect us to our flight to Cape Town and back to civilization for five days.

 Four Verse Five Stars?

 The biggest difference between four and five stars was A/C in the tents and the much higher cost for it.
-This should not be a deal breaker due cooler nights, very large screened windows and fans.
+This should not be a deal-breaker due to cooler nights, very large screened windows, and fans.
 While all five stars include laundry and drinks, many four stars do the same.
 Food everywhere was always very good and they were very attentive to allergies.

 Before each dinner, the staff would sing local songs and then introduce themselves along with the food and wine served.
 At night, guests must be escorted to their tents.
 This is because animals walk through the park freely and the escorts are trained on how to act when they see animals.

 In the morning at various places, we saw water buffalo, lion, leopard, and elephant footprints near our door.
 We were always safe, but we never wandered in the dark.

 We used Edge Travel (www.edgetravel.co.za) based in Cape Town.
 They tailor-make each adventure and are responsive via email at email@example.com.
 By dealing with local people via email and phone we saved 20%.
 More important they know the lodges and the most efficient ways of using bush planes.
 A 30-minute flight can save several hours on bumpy roads in a hot 4X4.
 Bush planes are part of the adventure.